charleskessler/Dotify/README.md

 - A URI which, presumably, is used for navigation within Spotify's applications
 - An external URL which points to the Spotify Web Player

-We tack this on our Data Transfer Object (DTO) implementation of our `IArtist` entity, by implementing the `ILocatableEntity` interface:
+We'll ultimately utilize a better solution, but for now tack this on our Data Transfer Object (DTO) implementation of our `IArtist` entity, by implementing the `ILocatableEntity` interface:

 ```csharp